Alissa Kirby, President

 Liz has spent over 20 years working in the public, private, and government sectors.
 Currently, she is the Associate Director of Employer Relations at the Johns Hopkins Carey Business School.
 In this role she helps connect students to opportunities in social impact.
 Liz has held communications and marketing positions at the federal agency that runs AmeriCorps, two national nonprofit organizations, a fortune 500 company, and a tech start-up.
 She received her BA from the University of Wisconsin-Madison.
 Liz is into yoga, sailing, and her book club.
 She lives on Capitol Hill with her husband and 7 year-old daughter.

 Alyssa is a Certification Associate at the U.S. Green Building Council, providing operations support for LEED green building certifications.
-With a background in philanthropy, Alyssa is passionate about social impact and sustainability.
-She believes strongly in market-based solutions and recently earned her MBA from the George Washington University, with a focus in Corporate Responsibility and Sustainability.
-In her spare time, she enjoys traveling and spending time with friends.
-Alyssa speaks Spanish and is a self acknowledged book worm.
+With a background in philanthropy, Alyssa is passionate about social impact and sustainability, and believes strongly in market-based solutions.
+She earned her MBA from the George Washington University, with a focus in Corporate Responsibility and Sustainability.
+In her spare time, she enjoys travelling and spending time with friends.
+Alyssa speaks Spanish and is a self acknowledged bookworm.
 During her studies, she was a member of GW’s Graduate Net Impact chapter, and joined the DC Professional Chapter board in 2019.